jdolitsky/dockerspaniel/README.md

 }
 ```

-## Convert the Spanielfile to a Dockerfile
+#### Convert the Spanielfile to a Dockerfile
 The following command

 ```
-cd /dir/with/spanielfile && dockerspaniel
+$ dockerspaniel
 ```

-creates a Dockerfile in the same directory
+will create a Dockerfile in the same directory:

 ```
 FROM ubuntu:12.04